tejastagra/etf-arbitrage-bot/README.md

 ## Acknowledgements

 - Moneycontrol for ETF data
-- Python libraries including requests, BeautifulSoup, and python-dotenv for simplifying development.
+- Python libraries including `requests`, `BeautifulSoup`, and `python-dotenv` for simplifying development.